-Check out the Investment FS Precision and the Casting Process featured in this video segment of Discovery Channel’s How It’s Made.
+Check out the titanium investment casting video segment from Discovery Channel’s How It’s Made.

 Investment casting has quite impressively stood the test of time –of the Ages, really.
 It remains a valued tool in the arsenal of engineers in virtually every industry for several, very good reasons:

-Complex Geometries: Investment casting can easily create intricate shapes, internal passages, and complex surface features tonear net tolerances without the addition of costly secondary operations.
+Titanium investment casting can be used to easily create intricate shapes, internal passages, and complex surface features to near net tolerances without the addition of costly secondary operations.

-Reproduction of Detail: Graphics, surface textures, splines, teeth, and a variety of detailed surface features add form and function to your components.
-Net shape details are reproduced with exceptional accuracy.
+Graphics, surface textures, splines, teeth, and a variety of detailed surface features add form and function to your components.
+Net shape details are reproduced with exceptional precision.

-Alloy Control & Flexibility: Processing your parts from the liquid state gives investment casting unique advantages.
+Processing titanium parts from the liquid state gives investment casting unique advantages.
 Modified alloy compositions are easily accommodated to engineer the mechanical and corrosion resistant properties of your products.
-Novel cooling methods can engineer grain size and orientation to tailor properties and increase fatigue life.
+Novel cooling methods can be utilized to engineer grain size and orientation for custom mechanical properties and increased fatigue life.

 Get a jump on you competition by working with FS Precision Tech.
 We are the global leader in high precision titanium investment castings for Aerospace, Defense, and Industrial applications.